 Provide us with the following information:

-One-line diagram of your system
+One-line diagram of your system (QF one-line sample)

 Specification sheets for both your panels and inverter